DavidFraval/DavidFraval/README.md

-# ☕ D.F.
+# 🍵 D.F.
-I'm a resourceful and friendly software engineer trying to make a positive impact with code.
+I'm a resourceful software engineer trying to make a positive impact with code.

 ### ⛭ Skills
 • Software engineering